ramaseshan/ramaseshan.github.io/_posts/free-society/2015-03-22-free-internet-awerness-at-fractalio-data-and-data-lifecycle-company-in-bangalore.markdown

 ## Next Steps:
-	* We have decided to short talks in more decentralised small groups, in helping them get started with better internet tools, like Diaspora, Cryptocat etc.
+	* We have decided to short talks in more decentralised small groups, in helping them get started with better internet tools, like DuckDuckGo, Diaspora, Cryptocat etc.
 	* We have decided to create small office level groups on Telegram, so people would not complain , none of my friends are on telegram, so why should I use it.